 What are the risks of using a light therapy lamp?

 According to the Center for Environmental Therapeutics, light therapy is not recommended for people with the following pre-existing conditions because of the way it affects the skin and eyes:

 - Age-related macular degeneration

 - Solar urticaria

-You should also avoid light therapy if you're taking medications known to photosensitize skin:
+You should also avoid using a light therapy lamp if you're taking medications that are known to photosensitize skin:

 - Psychiatric neuroleptic drugs

 In addition, PsychEducation warns about using light therapy if you have bipolar disorder as it could induce manic episodes.
 If you have bipolar disorder, talk with your doctor to determine if sunlight therapy is suitable for you.